How do I get ING's additional Savings Maximiser variable rate?

 What do I do if I suspect fraud?

-If you are not able to speak to us immediately, we suggest placing a temporary hold on your card using our app - simply:
+If you are not able to raise your dispute via online banking, we suggest placing a temporary hold on your card using our app - simply:

 When is interest paid on my Term Deposit?